Shashwat2708/Madlibo/mad_libo/README.md

 # mad_libo

 This is a mad libs game.
-The algorithm for generating random mad libs game is already present. <bd\>You just have to add a UI design for each mad libs game and also add mad libs game according to their genres.
+The algorithm for generating random mad libs game is already present. <br\>You just have to add a UI design for each mad libs game and also add mad libs game according to their genres.

 ## Getting Started